ponadnorme/Shop-AI/README.md

 Below need improvement:
 1. Log in as `docker` user using `su docker` command.
+2. Run `npm install`.
-2. For starting dev environment run `npm run dev` command.
+3. For starting dev environment run `npm run dev` command.

 Docker is configured to listen on port **9100**, then go to Your browser and visit: http://localhost:9100.